metacpan/metacpan-cpan-extracted/distros/A/Applify/README.md

 - Other methods

-    Other methods defined in the script file will be accesible from `$self` inside `app{}`.
+    Other methods defined in the script file will be accesible from `$app` inside `app{}`.

 - `_script()`

-    This is an accessor which return the [Applify](https://metacpan.org/pod/Applify) object which is refered to as `$self` in this documentation.
+    This is an accessor which return the [Applify](https://metacpan.org/pod/Applify) object which is refered to as `$script` in this documentation.

     NOTE: This accessor starts with an underscore to prevent conflicts with ["options"](#options).